 Within the Haverhill school system, there are wide variations among schools, among grades, and among classes in resources.
 We see variation in class sizes, number of support staff, and facilities.
 We see performance differences that raise questions about whether student needs are well met across the system.

-The Superintendent and the School Committee have begun to address these issues in their discussions about the 2020 budget.
+The Superintendent and the School Committee have begun to address these issues in recent budgets.
 Decisions about policy and budget need to take account of facts like these in order to serve our whole community well.
-As a School Committee member, Tom Grannemann, will pursue this focus on facts and results to strengthen Haverhill schools.
+As a School Committee member, Tom Grannemann will base decisions on facts and results to focus on what works to strengthen Haverhill schools.